kubermatic/kubermatic/docs/proposals/encryption-at-rest.md

 Overall, the implementation of this proposal will follow the [official documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
 They key idea for KKP is to ease the configuration and migration processes to provide a turn-key solution that is safe and auditable.

-In general, the `EncryptionConfiguration` will be provided as a `ConfigMap` that is mounted in kube-apiserver Pods.
-The ConfigMap will be updated by the `seed-controller-manager` based on changes to the `Cluster` resource.
+In general, the `EncryptionConfiguration` will be provided as a `Secret` that is mounted in kube-apiserver Pods.
+The `Secret` will be updated by the `seed-controller-manager` based on changes to the `Cluster` resource.

 ### KMS Plugins